Almost 1800 Pharmacies have trusted PioneerRx to help open their new pharmacy locations.

 7. Select and Design Store

 Great amounts of research will go into selecting the perfect store location, whether you choose to rent, buy, or build.
 Visibility and accessibility of the store will be critical to ensure you get the most amount of traffic possible.
-You may consider setting up shop near a large chain pharmacy.
-This can be a good indicator because they have the money to spend on extensive research about optimal locations.
+You may consider setting up shop near a large chain pharmacy- take advantage of the extensive research they have done to identify the optimal locations.
 Also, you may have the opportunity to attract some of their customers and show what unique services you have to offer.

 Design and Layout

 Designing the inside of your store is almost as important as selecting the physical location.
 Depending on the location you choose, you may have a lot of input or you may have no freedom to make design changes.